caojiahao13/caojiahao13.github.io/Personal_Thoughts/Personal_Thoughts.md

 theme: jekyll-theme-cayman
 ---

+>2020-10-16

+I think, as for socializing, that I don't enjoy the way that most people have in my country.

 > 2020-10-12

 I respect people who are fighting for better lives and I give them my best wishes.